Ceasing employment is one of the common activities when running payroll, but first, what is an Employment?

 An employee can have one or multiple periods of employment with an employer.
 For instance, they may have two separate concurrent jobs with the same employer.
-Or, more commonly, they may start with the employee in Jan, leave in Feb, only to be rehired again in August.
+Or, more commonly, they may start with the employer in Jan, and leave in Feb, only to be rehired again in August.

-The Employment ID number is how the Revenue keep track which employment period the work is related to.
+The Employment ID number is how Revenue keeps track of which employment period the work is related to.

-To cease an employment you must notify Revenue of the employee last day with the company.
+To cease an employment you must notify Revenue of the employee’s last day with the organisation.

 This is done by creating a Payroll Submission Request (PSR) containing a ‘Leaving date’.
 You can create this payroll submission request by:

-Once a PSR containing a leaving date has been sent to Revenue, then that cessation date is updated on the employee Revenue Payroll Notification.
+Once a PSR containing a leaving date has been sent to Revenue, then that cessation date is updated on the employee Revenue Payroll Notification (RPN).
 Note that this process cannot be reversed.
-Even you you delete the PSR containing the leaving date, the employee will still have been ceased.
+Even if you delete the PSR containing the leaving date, the employee will still have been ceased.